awsdocs/amazon-personalize-developer-guide/doc_source/API_BatchInferenceJobConfig.md

 ## Contents<a name="API_BatchInferenceJobConfig_Contents"></a>

  **itemExplorationConfig**   <a name="personalize-Type-BatchInferenceJobConfig-itemExplorationConfig"></a>
 A string to string map specifying the exploration configuration hyperparameters, including `explorationWeight` and `explorationItemAgeCutOff`, you want to use to configure the amount of item exploration Amazon Personalize uses when recommending items\.
-See [User\-Personalization Recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.
+See [User\-Personalization](https://docs.aws.amazon.com/personalize/latest/dg/native-recipe-new-item-USER_PERSONALIZATION.html)\.
 Type: String to string map
 Map Entries: Maximum number of 100 items\.
 Key Length Constraints: Maximum length of 256\.